Radio Equipment Directive (2022)

 European Parliament adopted new rules to make USB type-C the common charging standard for small electronic devices by the end of 2024.

 Directive (EU) 2022/2380 is a directive of the European Parliament and the European Council which was formally adopted on 23 November 2022 amending Radio Equipment Directive 2014/53.
-The directive mandates the use of USB-C as a universal charger using a standard USB-C to USB-C cable for smartphones, tablets, digital cameras, headphones, headsets, handheld video game consoles, portable speakers, e-readers, keyboards, mice, portable navigation systems, and earbuds that use wired charging by the end of 2024, and laptops by 2026.
+The directive mandates the use of USB-C as a universal charger using a standard USB-C cable for smartphones, tablets, digital cameras, headphones, headsets, handheld video game consoles, portable speakers, e-readers, keyboards, mice, portable navigation systems, and earbuds that use wired charging by the end of 2024, and laptops by 2026.

 Directive

 The purpose of the directive is to reduce electronic waste by reducing the need for consumers to purchase different chargers for their equipment.
 The directive also allows the unbundling of a charger with a device when sold.